 Once the water has been turned off, you’ll want to work out which alarm is sounding, so that you can narrow down the search for your leak.
 Most leaks are easy to detect – you just follow the path of the water, but since water can travel along the length of pipes, it may take a little more detective work to find out where the leak has sprung from.

 Once you’ve found the source of the leak, see if there is anything you can do to plug it.
 Although the water should have been turned off, there may be a little left in the pipes and it could still leech out.
 Then, assess the situation to see whether you can do a DIY fix or not.
 If the job is too big or complicated, you may need the help of professional plumbers.

-If you have a bad leak, it’s important that you get it fixed as soon as possible, so that you can turn your water back on and enjoy hot showers, running water and, well…normal family life.
+If you have a bad leak or if you need to find a leak that is under your tile then call us.
+It’s important that you get it fixed as soon as possible, so that you can turn your water back on and enjoy hot showers, running water and, well…normal family life.

 The professional plumbers here at Home Angels will get to you quickly and do our best to solve your plumbing issues fast.
 You can call us at any time of the night or day with any problem, no matter how big or small, and we will be on it.
 Get in touch with us on 1-855-938-2374